Hierarchy—it’s a big word, and an important but an easy-to-implement concept when it comes to typography.

 Likewise, this business card set features a distinctive, blue-and-yellow color combination for its typography that’s very eye-catching.
-The colors have a fresh, clean feeling, so — though there’s no traditional black or navy blue in sight — they’re still appropriate for the orthodontic practice that the cards were created for.
+The colors have a fresh, clean feeling (though there’s no traditional black or navy blue in sight) so they’re still appropriate for the orthodontic practice that the cards were created for.

-In a design, the spacing between typographic elements — both letter-spacing and line-spacing — can make all the difference between a balanced, easily readable design and one that looks cluttered and confusing.
+In design, the spacing between typographic elements—both letter-spacing and line-spacing—can make all the difference between a balanced, easily readable design and one that looks cluttered and confusing.

 Remember the examples of no hierarchy and limited hierarchy several images back?
 Neither of them had any spacing between the sections of the newspaper article, which made for a harder to read, less effective design.
-That’s because spacing (or white space) visually separates different parts of a design but also helps the viewer understand and visualize how all the pieces work together.
+That’s because spacing (or white space) visually separates different parts of a design, and it also helps the viewer understand and visualize how all the pieces work together.

 For example, the generous spacing (along with a variety of creative type treatments and well-placed dividing lines) make the typography here look balanced, even in a space as small as a clothing tag.